AzureIoTGBB/azure-iot-edge-hol/module1/README.md

 * [Arduino IDE](http://www.arduino.cc/)
 * [Open SSL](https://sourceforge.net/projects/openssl/)
     * for the lab instructions later, create a c:\utils folder and unzip the downloaded OpenSSL zip to c:\utils\
 * clone the Azure IoT C sdk.
 We need this to get the certificate generation scripts.
-Also, while Edge is in public preview, we need the 'modules-preview' branch of the SDK.
+Also, while Edge is in public preview, we need the 'CACertToolEdge' branch of the SDK.
 Run the following command from the root of the "C" drive
-    * git clone -b modules-preview http://github.com/azure/azure-iot-sdk-c
+    * git clone -b CACertToolEdge http://github.com/azure/azure-iot-sdk-c

 ## Additional miscellaneous setup

 There are a few final steps needed to set up our specific lab scenario.
 We are using our Edge device "as a gateway*, so we need a) our IoT Device to be able to find it and b) to have valid certificates so the IoT Device will open a successful TLS connection to the Edge

-* Add a host file entry for our Edge device -- this will let out "IoT Device" resolve and find our Edge gateway.
+* Add a host file entry for our Edge device -- this will let our "IoT Device" resolve and find our Edge gateway.
 To do this:
     * Open a command prompt __*as an Administrator*__
     * open (with notepad) c:\windows\system32\drivers\etc\hosts
         * notepad.exe c:\windows\system32\drivers\etc\hosts